-For users, best practices include safeguarding personal information, as well as participating fairly in review and ratings systems.
+For users, best practices include safeguarding personal information, as well as participating fairly in review and rating systems.
 Keeping the playing field fair for both sides through honest and fair feedback is a crucial part of the on-demand economy system.

 For service providers, it is important not to overstate qualifications, and to provide a level of service you would like to receive.
-Again, like consumers, it is best practice for service providers to participate in review and ratings systems honestly and fairly.
+Again, like consumers, it is best practice for service providers to participate in review and rating systems honestly and fairly.

 The on-demand economy is here to stay and represents one of the quickest and largest growing commerce sectors since the advent of Internet commerce.
-As consumers look for more convenience, speed, and simplicity for the tasks in their lives, service providers will continue adapting in order to meet their need.
+As consumers look for more convenience, speed, and simplicity for the tasks in their lives, service providers will continue adapting in order to meet their needs.
 Sooner than we realize, we’ll be able to satisfy nearly every need or desire with just the tap of a button, no matter where we are.